 Please give whatever you can afford by direct debit

 Or to Sarah's half marathon JustGiving Campaign - runningforencourage

 You can find out more about EnCourage and what we offer by contacting the Coordinator, Gillie Jenkinson using the details below or the form opposite.

 Telephone: +44 (0) 1433 639032

-24 hour confidential voice mail and will tell you if the office is open.
+24 hour confidential voice mail will tell you if the office is open.
 Gillie Jenkinson rarely has time to return voicemail messages so please email instead.
 Thank you.